arvjus/math4kids/README.md

 ### Introduction

 Application generates random numbers/operations and verifies result.
 It is possible to create configuration to restrict to some set of math operations and/or range of operands.
-This is done in preferences window.
+This could be done in preferences window.

 ### Some of screenshots